-Defect Prevention (DP) is a strategy applied to the software development life cycle that identifies root causes of defects and prevents them from recurring.
-It is the essence of Total Quality Management (TQM).
+DP is a strategy applied to the software development life cycle that identifies root causes of defects and prevents them from recurring.
+It is the essence of total quality management (TQM).
 DP, identified by the Software Engineering Institute as a level 5 Key Process Area (KPA) in the Capability Maturity Model (CMM), involves analyzing defects encountered in the past and specifying checkpoints and actions to prevent the occurrence of similar defects in the future.
 In general, DP activities are a mechanism for propagating the knowledge of lessons learned between projects.

 Mature IT organizations have an established software process to carry out their responsibilities.
 This process is enhanced when DP methodologies are implemented to improve quality and productivity and reduce development costs.
 Figure 1 clearly depicts that identifying defects late in the game is costly.

 A model for an enhanced software process, including a DP strategy, is presented in Figure 2.
 Adopting a DP methodology will allow the organization to provide its clients with a product that is “of high quality and bug free.”

 On a macro level defects can be classified and filtered as depicted in Figure 3.